Climate change 'one of the most significant security threats of our time' – Defence Minister

 These included vulnerable populations losing their economic livelihoods, increased food and water scarcity, malnutrition, climate migration, health-related crises, competition for resources, land disputes and the potential for increased violence from mismanaged adaptation or migration.

+Mark agreed and said people often lose sight of the fact the defence force has a lot to do with the impacts of climate change.

+"Our Airforce operates in the air; our navy operates on water; our soldiers dig holes in the ground and live in it.
+Some of us would argue there are few who are as connected with nature as the personnel within the Defence Force."

-Defence Minister Ron Mark said the report's assessment was a "necessary first step".
+Mark said the report's assessment is a "necessary first step".

 "It makes it clear that Defence will have to adapt to meet the challenges posed by this emerging threat to our security."